acm-cui/website-cui2021/accessibility.md

 If you would benefit from assistance in giving your presentation or handling questions, please reach out to the SV and Diversity Chairs to make arrangements.

+## Will presenters be visible?

+Presenters and speakers will be requested to use video when speaking to help lip-reading and non-native speakers.
+We recognize that this may not be possible for every speaker.
+Captions will be available throughout the conference as a fallback.

 ## I have another question

 If you have other questions about accessibility at CUI 2021, please contact the SV and Diversity Chairs at the following email address: <a href="{{ site.data.oc['conference']['roles']['sv_diversity']['email'] }}" title="Contact the {{ site.conference.short_name }} {{ site.conference.year }} {{ site.data.oc['conference']['roles']['sv_diversity']['label'] }} if you have any questions">{{ site.data.oc['conference']['roles']['sv_diversity']['label'] }}</a>